 Studies show that students with special needs who participate in afterschool activities have:

 - Enhanced positive behavior

 - Greater aspirations

-As the paradigm of traditional classroom learning may be shifting, balancing purposeful art, physical activity, STEM, and leisure time activities with modifications for special needs may be more critical than ever to ensure healthy social emotional learning and support.
+As the paradigm of traditional classroom learning shifts, balancing purposeful art, physical activity, STEM, and leisure time activities with modifications for special needs may be more critical than ever to ensure healthy social-emotional learning (SEL) and support.